Synthetic rubber: Synthesis

 Synthetic rubber is produced by polymerizing petroleum-based monomers.
-This make sure manufacturing process have control over the molecular weight and properties over synthetic rubber molecule (unlike in natural rubber).
+The manufacturing process has control over the molecular weight and properties of the synthetic rubber molecule (unlike in natural rubber).
 The synthesis mainly occurs through step-growth and chain-growth polymerization.

 In step-growth polymerization, monomers or oligomers combine to form polymers through reactions such as condensation (releasing small byproducts) or polyaddition (without byproducts).

 In chain-growth polymerization, polymer chains grow by adding monomers to reactive sites, initiated by radicals, ions, or coordination catalysts.
 This method includes initiation, propagation, and termination steps.

 Natural vs. synthetic rubber

 Chemical structure of cis-polyisoprene, the main constituent of natural rubber.
 Synthetic cis-polyisoprene and natural cis-polyisoprene are derived from different precursors by different chemical pathways.

 Natural rubber, coming from latex of Hevea brasiliensis, is mainly poly-cis-isoprene.

-Synthetic rubber, like most other polymers, is made from various petroleum-based monomers.
+Synthetic rubber, like most other man-made polymers, is made from various petroleum-based monomers.

 Some synthetic rubbers are less sensitive to ozone cracking than natural rubber.
 Natural rubber is sensitive because of the double bonds in its chain structure, but some synthetic rubbers do not possess these bonds and so are more resistant to ozone cracking.
 Examples include Viton rubber, ethylene propylene diene monomer (EPDM), and butyl rubber.

 A new class of synthetic rubber is the thermoplastic elastomers which can be moulded easily unlike conventional natural rubber vulcanized rubber.
 Their structure is stabilized by cross-linking by crystallites in the case of polyurethanes or by amorphous domains in the case of SBS block copolymers.